The Collectors' Cabinet

 Charles Frodsham, Precise Time: Two Centuries in the Making

-The latest display in the Collectors’ Cabinet will highlight the work of Charles Frodsham & Co.
+The latest display in the Collectors’ Cabinet opened on March 9th 2026.
+It highlights the work of Charles Frodsham & Co.
 Founded in 1834 and still operating today, the company is considered the oldest continuously trading chronometer maker in the world.
-The display will showcase the company’s contributions to society’s timekeeping demands over the past two centuries, and will also feature a new cabinet exploring the making of their Double Impulse Chronometer wristwatch.
-From 9th March 2026, until 28th February 2027.
+The display showcases the company’s contributions to society’s timekeeping demands over the past two centuries, and features a new cabinet exploring the making of their Double Impulse Chronometer wristwatch.
+Until 28th February 2027.

 Benjamin Lewis Vulliamy: A Champion of British Craftsmanship